elastic/cloud-on-k8s/docs/design/0006-sidecar-health.md

 ### Negative Consequences

 * Increase a little the failure domain of the sidecar with the presence of the HTTP server
-* Add complexity and responsability to the operator
+* Add complexity and responsibility to the operator

 ## Pros and Cons of the Options